 After completing an online veterinary assistant program, graduates can get a job in a veterinary office.
-According to the U.S. Bureau of Labor Statistics, the expected growth rate for veterinary assistant and lab animal caretaker jobs is 9%, which is faster than the national average.
-As of May 2016, the mean annual wage for these professionals was $26,810.
+According to the U.S. Bureau of Labor Statistics, the expected growth rate for veterinary assistant and lab animal caretaker jobs is 19% from 2018 to 2028, which is much faster than the national average.
+As of May 2018, the mean annual wage for these professionals was $28,690.

 Another option for graduates is to continue their education by earning an associate's degree and becoming a veterinary technician or technologist.
 These programs prepare students for licensure, and some are offered in online formats.